 \section{Conclusion}

-This study conducted the Monte Carlo simulation based on Geant4 and estimated the background components in the ETCC of SMILE-2+.
-Although the atmospheric gamma rays, cosmic-ray/secondary particles, and the accidental backgrounds reproduced the experimental spectrum below 400~keV, we detected an unexplained background of 17\% of the total above 400~keV, suggesting an unlikely Compton-like event based on the $\Delta {\rm cos}~\alpha$ distribution.
-In addition, we indicated that the Compton-kinematics test principally improved the S/N ratio by one order of magnitude.
-The ETCC detector, which has the inherent ability to discriminate the Compton-like event, is expected to extend the scope of MeV gamma-ray astronomy.
+In this study, Monte Carlo simulations were conducted based on Geant4, and the background components in the ETCC on board SMILE-2+ were estimated.
+Although the atmospheric gamma-ray background, the cosmic-ray/secondary particle background, and the accidental background reproduced the experimental spectrum below 400~keV, we detected the unexplained background of 17\% of the total background above 400~keV, suggesting the occurrence of unlikely Compton-like events based on the $\Delta {\rm cos}~\alpha$ distribution.
+In addition, the Compton-kinematics test considerably improved the S/N ratio by one order of magnitude.
+The ETCC detector, which can inherently discriminate Compton-like events, is expected to extend the scope of MeV gamma-ray astronomy.